This Could Be The Busiest And Most Consequential Week Before Trump Takes Office

 Mattis, however, is well-liked by both parties, and his opposition to torture is seen as a mainstream influence on Trump.
 Ultimately, he's likely to get the waiver and to be confirmed.

-Ben Carson, Trump's pick to lead the Department of Housing and Urban Development, will also have his confirmation hearing at 10 a.m. before the Committee on Banking, Housing and Urban Affairs Committee.
+Ben Carson, Trump's pick to lead the Department of Housing and Urban Development, will also have his confirmation hearing at 10 a.m. before the Committee on Banking, Housing and Urban Affairs.
 While the famed retired neurosurgeon is likable, the big complaint over Carson is that he has essentially no experience in issues with the department he's being tapped to lead.
 A top aide to Carson, who also ran for the GOP presidential nomination before withdrawing and endorsing Trump, had even said Carson wasn't interested in a Cabinet position because he didn't think he was qualified to lead a federal department.

 Billionaire investor and turnaround specialist Wilbur Ross will have his confirmation hearing before the Senate Committee on Commerce, Science and Transportation at 10 a.m. as well.
-Like Trump, he's taken positions against free trade and wants to re-negotiate current deals.
+Like Trump, he has taken positions against free trade and wants to renegotiate current deals.